Can German Cockroaches Fly? Why They Have Wings but Don't Use Them

 The Two Dark Stripes

-The most distinctive feature of German cockroaches is the two dark, parallel stripes running from behind their head to the base of their wings.
-These stripes are visible in both adults and nymphs.
-No other common household roach has this exact marking pattern.
+The most telling feature is the two dark, parallel stripes on their back.
+These stripes run from behind the head to the base of the wings.
+You can see them in both adults and nymphs.
+No other common household roach has this marking.

 Physical Features